rishabhgoel0213/rishabhgoel0213/README.md

 ## About Me

 I'm a freshman at the Univeristy of Maryland with interests in computer science, math, and physics.
-This account contains some projects related to machine learning, web development, and competitive programming.
+This account contains some of the stuff I'm working on.

 ## Projects